discordjs/guide/guide/popular-topics/threads.md

 ## Sending messages to threads with webhooks

-It's possible for a webhook built on the parent channel to send messages to the channel's threads.
+It is possible for a webhook built on the parent channel to send messages to the channel's threads.
 For the purpose of this example, it is assumed a single webhook already exists for that channel.
 If you wish to learn more about webhooks, see our [webhook guide](/popular-topics/webhooks.md).

 ```js
 const webhooks = await channel.fetchWebhooks();